ECMWFCode4Earth/DeepR/README.md

 ## Project Outputs

+Models trained on Mediterranean area with t2m data from ERA5 and CERRA.

+- [Baseline Neural Network](https://huggingface.co/predictia/europe_reanalysis_downscaler_convbaseline): An Up Convolutional Neural Network (CNN) to predict the residuals of a deterministic interpolation method as bilinear, bicubic, nearest...
+- [Conv2D + Swin2SR](https://huggingface.co/predictia/europe_reanalysis_downscaler_convswin2sr): A combination of CNN and a Swin2SR transformers to predict the residuals of a deterministic interpolation method as bilinear, bicubic, nearest...
+- [CERRA VQ-VAE 2](https://huggingface.co/predictia/cerra_tas_vqvae): A Vector Quantized Variational AutoEncoder (VQ-VAE) 2 to be used for latent diffusion models (LDM) and reduce the dimensionality of diffusion processes.
+- [Denoising Diffusion Probabilistic Model](https://huggingface.co/predictia/europe_reanalysis_downscaler_diffuser): A diffusion model to denoise the ERA5 image using any of the previous methods to guide the generation process.

 ### Models (HuggingFace)

 - [**Swin2SR (x4)**](https://huggingface.co/predictia/europe_reanalysis_downscaler_swin2sr): A novel transformed-based method for image super-resolution trained with meteorological datasets.